mehrandvd/skunit/README.md

 ## [ASSISTANT]
 Yes it is tall too

-### CHECK SemanticCondition
+### ASSERT SemanticCondition
 It agrees that Everest is tall or expresses a positive sentiment.
 ```

 ![skUnit Chat Scenario Structure](https://github.com/mehrandvd/skunit/assets/5070766/156b0831-e4f3-4e4b-b1b0-e2ec868efb5f)

-Each scenario can contain multiple sub-scenarios (conversation turns), and each response can have multiple CHECK statements to verify different aspects of the AI's behavior.
+Each scenario can contain multiple sub-scenarios (conversation turns), and each response can have multiple ASSERT statements to verify different aspects of the AI's behavior.

 ### 5. Readable Markdown Scenarios